milangeorge2000/mcp-monorepo/README.md

-mcpaudit                         # ...how much context is that costing?   -> context report card mcpguard scan                    # ...and what can it actually touch?     -> security scorecard mcphazard scan                   # ...and what does it do under attack?   -> red-team report mcpaudit --share ~/.mcpcensus/ctx.json        # + mcpguard scan --share  -> you are a census sensor mcpguard scan --share ~/.mcpcensus/sec.json   # (names salted on the device) mcpcensus ingest ~/.mcpcensus/*.json          # monthly State-of-MCP dataset
+mcpaudit                         # ...how much context is that costing?   -> context report card mcpguard scan                    # ...and what can it actually touch?     -> security scorecard mcphazard scan                   # ...and what does it do under attack?   -> red-team report mcpbench run                     # ...do the clients hold up their end?  -> client leaderboard mcpaudit --share ~/.mcpcensus/ctx.json        # + mcpguard scan --share  -> you are a census sensor mcpguard scan --share ~/.mcpcensus/sec.json   # (names salted on the device) mcpcensus ingest ~/.mcpcensus/*.json          # monthly State-of-MCP dataset